 3. Cloud Integration

 Traditional FIM software has evolved as cybersecurity threats have increased.
 It is now pertinent that your FIM tool is one that can be integrated into the Cloud.
-With a file integrity monitoring tool that has the capacity to integrate into the Cloud, it has the ability to protect your system from zero-day vulnerabilities, when hackers are able to affect not just your programs and data, but your enterprise.
+With a file integrity monitoring tool that can integrate into the Cloud, it can protect your system from zero-day vulnerabilities, when hackers are able to affect not just your programs and data, but your enterprise.

 Cloud security is a valuable asset to have within an organization to maintain a secure state.
 It protects you from malicious threats that may have slipped by your firewall and even your intrusion detection software.

 Though some organizations may attempt to use an open source (OS) FIM software, there are specific software features to keep in mind.
 Limited operating system coverage, difficulty with use, poor logging, and upgrade issues are just a few of the reasons organizations may struggle with an open source FIM tool.
 Additionally, there is often a lack of enterprise management functions.

 Open-source FIM may not be wrong for your organization, but to further decide, we recommend more in-depth coverage of this topic, with Is Open Source File Integrity Monitoring Too Risky?